1978 Minnesota Vikings season

-The 1978 season was the Minnesota Vikings' 18th in the National Football League.
-The Vikings finished with an 8–7–1 record, and finished in first place in the NFC Central division, despite having a regular season point differential of −12.
-The team appeared in the playoffs for the 10th time in 11 years; as in each of their previous playoff seasons, this one ended with a loss.
+The 1978 season was the Minnesota Vikings' 18th in the National Football League (NFL).
+The Vikings finished with an 8–7–1 record, and finished in first place in the NFC Central division, despite having a regular season point differential of minus 12.
+The team appeared in the playoffs for the 10th time in 11 years.
+In the divisional round, the Vikings lost 34–10 to the Los Angeles Rams.
 Following the season, longtime quarterback Fran Tarkenton retired.